top of page

 Creative Movement/Elementary:

-Fitted T-shirt (see colors below), black leggings or bicycle shorts, white socks, white or black ballet shoes (canvas preferred)
+Fitted white T-shirt, black leggings or bicycle shorts, white socks, black ballet shoes (canvas preferred)

 Ballet 1-5:

-Fitted T-shirt (see colors below), black tights, white socks, white or black ballet shoes (canvas preferred).
+Fitted white T-shirt , black tights, white socks, black ballet shoes (canvas preferred).

 Character

-Girls: Class leotard, black character skirt, black character shoes.
+Girls: Class uniform, black character skirt, black character shoes.

-Boys: Class T-shirt, black tights, black jazz shoes or boots.
+Boys: Class uniform, black jazz shoes or boots.

 Jazz/Contemporary